 You need to notify your employer about your cancer diagnosis as soon as possible.
 Once you have worked out a treatment plan with your doctor and have an idea of how it will proceed, you will need to share that information with your employer.

 - Can you work during cancer treatments?
-Some people can continue to work as usual during cancer treatments.
+Some people can continue working as usual during cancer treatments.
 Others, especially those in highly demanding positions, may not have the strength or energy to take on their usual job tasks.
 Discuss your doctor's recommendations with your employer.
 Remind your employer that your needs could change during your cancer treatments, and let them know that you plan to keep them informed throughout the process.
 You may need time off to recover from surgery.
-Some people can work on days they do not directly receive chemotherapy treatments, but may not have the ability to work on treatment days due to scheduling or other needs.
+Some people can work on days they do not directly receive chemotherapy treatments but may not have the ability to work on treatment days due to scheduling or other needs.

 - What changes can your employer make that will make it easier for you to continue to complete your work responsibilities during your treatments?
 You may need a more flexible schedule or decreased work responsibilities during your cancer treatments.
 Discuss your needs with your employer.
 Can you work from home?
 Do you need a shorter workday or a modified workweek to make coming in to work possible during your treatments?
 Discuss your needs and your plans with your employer.
-Stress the fact that you may need to modify these arrangements as treatments progress and you develop a better idea of what limitations you will face and how your cancer treatments will impact you, since everyone has a different reaction to cancer treatments, including chemotherapy and radiation.
+Stress the fact that you may need to modify these arrangements as your treatment progresses, and you develop a better idea of what limitations you will face and how your cancer treatments will impact you since everyone has a different reaction to cancer treatments, including chemotherapy and radiation.

 What options do you have for claiming disability during your cancer treatments?
 Many employers will offer disability insurance that can help you during your cancer treatments.
 In many cases, you can continue to draw a percentage of your income even if you cannot work during your treatments.
-Talk to your employer about what options you have available, including how long disability will last and what options you have for continuing your health insurance.
+Talk to your employer about what options are available, including how long disability will last and what options you have for continuing your health insurance.

 - Weakened immune system